MCP Server

 Returns: The thread ID, message ID, status, and the agent’s answer.

-Memories store reusable knowledge (“snippets”) or instructions (“skills”) that Erdo’s AI agent uses in future conversations.
-Use these to teach the agent about your domain.
+Knowledge records store durable context (snippet) or reusable instructions (skill) that Erdo’s agents read in future conversations.
+Use these to teach the workforce your definitions, rules, and procedures.

 Parameters: